-The results for SHELXT and SHELXL point out that outliers may have a significant influence on the correlation between NCS values from different databases.
-In order to curtail a possible distorting effect of outliers on the correlation coefficients, we compared the datasets excluding outliers.
-In this study, we defined outliers as papers with NCS values among the top 1% in either database.
+The results for SHELXT and SHELXL point out that outliers may have a significant distorting influence on the correlation between NCS values from different databases.
+In order to assess this effect, we compared the correlation coefficients for the datasets including all publications against the whole set excluding outliers.
+We define outliers as papers with NCS values among the top 1% in either database.
+This process resulted in 1% to 2% of the papers being removed.

-Spearman's correlation coefficients are very similar but Lin's concordance coefficients changed more pronounced.
-The differences are indicated in Table 4.
+Although the outliers have been removed, Spearman's correlation coefficients remain very similar (as expected): The decrease was less than 0.005.
+The changes in Lin's concordance coefficients are more pronounced, as indicated in Table 4.

-Table 4: Effect of removing the top 1% NCS values on Lin's concordance coefficient for the six database comparisons (scores above 0.8 are printed in bold face).
+Table 4: Effect of removing the top 1% NCS values of each database in each comparison on Lin's concordance coefficient for the six database comparisons indicated by r\ccc, the confidence intervals, and the overall percentage of removed papers (scores above 0.8 are printed in bold face).